o-bender/foliantcontrib.confluence/README.md

 `password`
 :   Password of the user.
 If the password is not supplied, it will be prompted during the build.

+`token`
+:   Confluence user token.
+If set, then a higher priority than the login-password.

 `id`
 :   ID of the page where the content will be uploaded. *Only for already existing pages*